Skip to main content

 Arancini

-Sicilian rice balls filled with meat ragù, mozzarella, and peas, then coated in breadcrumbs and deep-fried to golden perfection - a beloved street food throughout southern Italy.
+Sicilian rice balls filled with meat ragù, mozzarella, and peas, rolled in breadcrumbs and deep-fried until golden.
+They're a fixture of street food across southern Italy.

 Allergens: